Study finds subway air is heavily contaminated with hazardous pollutants

 “The health and safety of riders and the workforce is a top priority for the MBTA, including issues that involve ventilation and air quality within its stations and on platform areas,” Battiston said.

 Similar improvements are underway at the Southeastern Pennsylvania Transportation Authority, officials said.

-Officials from the New York Metropolitan Transportation Authority and the Port Authority of New York and New Jersey did not respond to requests for comment.
+Officials from the New York Metropolitan Transportation Authority did not respond to a request for comment.

 The air-quality study started in early 2020 just before the coronavirus pandemic, which has driven down transit ridership across the nation to historic lows.
 But the findings support multiple transit systems’ more recent efforts to improve air quality onboard trains as part of efforts to limit the spread of viruses and other pathogens.